 Market value.
 The price at which a property will change hands between a willing buyer and a willing seller, neither party being under compulsion to buy or sell and both having reasonable knowledge of relevant facts.
 As used in this ordinance, the term refers to the market value of buildings and structures, excluding the land and other improvements on the parcel.
 Market value may be established by a qualified independent appraiser, Actual Cash Value (replacement cost depreciated for age and quality of construction), or tax assessment value adjusted to approximate market value by a factor provided by the Property Appraiser.

-Many construction.
-For the numbered of administration of this andinance and the flood New construction.
-For the purposes of administration of this ordinance and the flood resistant construction requirements of the Florida Building Code , structures for which the "start of construction" commenced on or after September 15,1977 and includes any subsequent improvements to such structures. improvements to such structures.
+New construction.
+For the purposes of administration of this ordinance and the flood resistant construction requirements of the Florida Building Code, structures for which the "start of construction" commenced on or after September 15,1977 and includes any subsequent improvements to such structures.

 New manufactured home park or subdivision.
 A manufactured home park or subdivision for which the construction of facilities for servicing the lots on which the manufactured homes are to be affixed (including at a minimum, the installation of utilities, the construction of streets, and either final site grading or the pouring of concrete pads) is completed on or after September 15, 1977.

 Park trailer.
-A transportable unit which has a body width not exceeding fourteen (14) feet and which is built on a single chassis and is designed to provide seasonal or temporary living quarters when connected to utilities necessary for operation of installed fixtures and appliances. quarters when connected to diffice necessary for operation of instance fixtures and apphanees.
+A transportable unit which has a body width not exceeding fourteen (14) feet and which is built on a single chassis and is designed to provide seasonal or temporary living quarters when connected to utilities necessary for operation of installed fixtures and appliances.

 Recreational vehicle.
-A vehicle, including a park trailer, which is: (a) Built on a single chassis; (b) Four hundred (400) square feet or less when measured at the largest horizontal projection; (c) Designed to be self-propelled or permanently towable by a light-duty truck; and (d) Designed primarily not for use as a permanent dwelling but as temporary living quarters for recreational, camping, travel, or seasonal use.
+A vehicle, including a park trailer, which is:

+- (a) Built on a single chassis; - (b) Four hundred (400) square feet or less when measured at the largest horizontal projection; - (c) Designed to be self-propelled or permanently towable by a light-duty truck; and - (d) Designed primarily not for use as a permanent dwelling but as temporary living quarters for recreational, camping, travel, or seasonal use.

 Sand dunes.
 Naturally occurring accumulations of sand in ridges or mounds landward of the beach.

 Special flood hazard area.
 An area in the floodplain subject to a 1 percent or greater chance of flooding in any given year.
-Special flood hazard areas are shown on FIRMs as Zone A, AO, A1-A30, AE, A99, AH, V1-V30, VE or V. A1-A30, AE, A99, AH, V1-V30, VE or V. A1-A30, AE, A99, AH, V1-V30, VE or V. Start of construction.
-The date of issuance of permits for new construction and substantial A1-A30, AE, A99, AH, V1-V30, VE or V. A1-A30, AE, A99, AH, V1-V30, VE or V. Start of construction.
-The date of issuance of permits for new construction and substantial improvements, provided the actual start of construction, repair, reconstruction, rehabilitation, of piles, or the construction of columns.
+Special flood hazard areas are shown on FIRMs as Zone A, AO, A1-A30, AE, A99, AH, V1-V30, VE or V.

+Start of construction.
+The date of issuance of permits for new construction and substantial improvements, provided the actual start of construction, repair, reconstruction, rehabilitation, addition, placement, or other improvement is within 180 days of the date of the issuance.
+The actual start of construction means either the first placement of permanent construction of a building (including a manufactured home) on a site, such as the pouring of slab or footings, the installation of piles, or the construction of columns.